tpberntsen/curves/README.md

 ```

 ### Python Version Compatibility
-The curves package is compatible with the Python interpreter up to **version 3.8** and some patch versions of Python 3.9.
-The release notes for curves
+The curves package should be compatible with the Python interpreter up to **version 3.11**.
-version 1.0.3 incorrectly state that it is compatible with Python 3.9.
-See [Issue 18](https://github.com/cmdty/curves/issues/18) for an examples of
-where there is compatibility with some patch versions of 3.9.

 Limitations on the Python version which the curves package can be used
 are largely driven by the [pythonnet](https://github.com/pythonnet/pythonnet) package dependency.
-The latest version of curves (1.0.3) depends on
+The latest version of curves (1.2.0) depends on
-pythonnet version 2.5.2, which itself works with Python up to version 3.8.
+pythonnet version 3.0.1, which itself works with Python up to version 3.11.
 Hence this is also the maximum version with which curves works.

 ## Handling Clock Changes